apache/stanbol/commons/solr/README.md

 This component is configured by two properties

 * **org.apache.stanbl.commons.solr.web.dispatchfilter.name**: The {server-name} of the CoreContainer to publish ({server-name} refers to the value of the "org.apache.solr.core.CoreContainer.name" property).
 * **org.apache.stanbl.commons.solr.web.dispatchfilter.prefix**: The prefix path to publish the server.
 The {server-name} is NOT appended to the configured prefix.
-Note that a Servlet Filter with `{prefix}/.*` is registered with the OSGI HttpService.
+Note that a Servlet Filter with `{prefix}/.*` is registered with the OSGi HttpService.

 If two CoreContainers with the same {server-name} (the value of the "org.apache.solr.core.CoreContainer.name" property) are registered the one with the highest "service.ranking" is published.